arunkumardhanabal/pokemon-helm/README.md

         kubectl get pods
         ```

-    * The pod name will likely be something like `pokemon-app-xxxxx-yyyyy`.
-Let's assume it's `pokemon-scanner-pod` for this example.
+    * The pod name is `pokemon-scanner-pod` for this example.

     * Execute the Python script within the running pod, passing the Pokémon name as an argument: